 Think about how babies react to things.
-Babies are pulling everything in their mouth – is this food?
+Babies are pulling everything in their mouths – is this food?
 Is this food?
 Is this food?
-They do it and they gain understanding of their world.
+They do it and they gain an understanding of their world.
 It allows them to gain wisdom.
-If we get the result that we enjoy we tend to do it again even if it was unwholesome conjunction.
+If we get the result that we enjoy, we tend to do it again even if it was unwholesome conjunction.

-First bite of the food may gives a clear indication that this is a wholesome or unwholesome conjunction of my senses.
-There is a choice then to take a second bite.
+The first bite of the food may give a clear indication that this is wholesome or unwholesome conjunction of my senses.
+There is a choice than to take a second bite.
 The second bite comes from wisdom.
-At this point use your wisdom to generate health or use your wisdom to generate disease.
+At this point, use your wisdom to generate health or use your wisdom to generate disease.
 Your health is in your hands.

 The second pillar of health is sleep and here we look at the quantity and quality of sleep.
 Some people can get by only 6 hours of sleep.
 Some people do best when they have 9 hours of sleep.
 The great irony to me is that people who get by best with 6 hours of sleep typically want to sleep for 9 hours and then people who get by best with 9 hours of sleep don’t want to sleep at all.
 They rather sleep less amount of time.